History of the Puritans in North America: Church and state

 For Puritans, the people of society were bound together by a social covenant (such as Plymouth's Mayflower Compact, Connecticut's Fundamental Orders, New Haven's Fundamental Agreement, and Massachusetts' colonial charter).
 Having entered into such a covenant, eligible voters were responsible for choosing qualified men to govern and to obey such rulers, who ultimately received their authority from God and were responsible for using it to promote the common good.
 If the ruler was evil, however, the people were justified in opposing and rebelling against him.
-Such notions helped New Englanders justify the English Puritan Revolution of the 1640s, the Glorious Revolution of 1688, and the American Revolution of 1775.
+Such notions helped New Englanders justify their support for the Parliamentary cause in the English Civil War of the 1640s, and later the Glorious Revolution of 1688 and the American Revolution of 1775.

 The Puritans also believed they were in a national covenant with God.
 They believed they were chosen by God to help redeem the world by their total obedience to his will.
 If they were true to the covenant, they would be blessed; if not, they would fail.
 Within this worldview, it was the government's responsibility to enforce moral standards and ensure true religious worship was established and maintained.
 In the Puritan colonies, the Congregational church functioned as a state religion.
 In Massachusetts, no new church could be established without the permission of the colony's existing Congregational churches and the government.
 Likewise, Connecticut allowed only one church per town or parish, which had to be Congregational.

 All residents in Massachusetts and Connecticut were required to pay taxes for the support of the Congregational churches, even if they were religious dissenters.
 The franchise was limited to Congregational church members in Massachusetts and New Haven, but voting rights were more extensive in Connecticut and Plymouth.
 In Connecticut, church attendance on Sundays was mandatory (for both church members and non-members), and those who failed to attend were fined.

 There was a greater separation of church and state in the Puritan commonwealths than existed anywhere in Europe at the time.
 In England, the king was head of both church and state, bishops sat in Parliament and the Privy Council, and church officials exercised many secular functions.
 In New England, secular matters were handled only by civil authorities, and those who held offices in the church were barred from holding positions in the civil government.
 When dealing with unorthodox persons, Puritans believed that the church, as a spiritual organization, was limited to "attempting to persuade the individual of his error, to warn him of the dangers he faced if he publicly persisted in it, and—as a last resort—to expel him from the spiritual society by ex-communication."
-Citizens who lost church membership by ex-communication retained the right to vote in civil affairs.
+Citizens who lost church membership by excommunication retained the right to vote in civil affairs.